tbending/SWIFT/doc/RTD/source/Logger/index.rst

    }

-If you wish, you can update the print function and initialize the new fields in order to have a safe behavior when the field is not read.
+If you wish, you can update the print function and initialize the new field in order to have a safe behavior when the field is not read.
 Then you will need to read the new field from the buffer: